[Last updated November 3, 2025]

 While you can file your own taxes, it might be a challenge if you have complex issues like being a caregiver and potentially having an adult dependent.
 Filing your own taxes can take quite a bit of time, and doing so requires great attention to detail.
 Sometimes tax matters are best left to the professionals.
 Enlisting the services of a certified public accountant can give you peace of mind that your taxes have been filed accurately.

-Although hiring a CPA may cost more than tax-filing software, it can be an excellent investment.
+Although hiring a CPA may cost more than using tax-filing software, it can be an excellent investment.
 A CPA can find tax deductions and credits you didn’t realize you were eligible for.
 They can also help you with tax planning throughout the year.
 Having a solid, year-round tax strategy can help you save even more money on your tax bill.